-- Sheldrick Elephant Orphanage – Baby elephants and rhinos that have been orphaned are cared for at the Sheldrick orphanage.
-It's fun see these animals up close and interact with them.
+Sheldrick Elephant Orphanage – Baby elephants and rhinos that have been orphaned are cared for at the Sheldrick orphanage.
+It's fun to see these animals up close and interact with them.

 Food and Drink

-- The Smart Village – Located on Muringa Road, near Yaya Center.
-Some of the best Ethiopian/Eritrean food in Nairobi, served in a nice relaxing environment.
+The Smart Village – Located on Muringa Road, near Yaya Center.
+Some of the best Ethiopian/Eritrean food in Nairobi, served in a pleasant relaxing environment.